burkeholland/blog/content/posts/codespaces-dotfiles.md

 zshrc
 ```

 "Adding" these plugins is just cloning them into the custom plugins directory.
-Just pay attention to the destination and make sure you are using the $ZSH_CUSTOM variable so they end up in the right place.
+Just pay attention to the destination and make sure you are using the ZSH_CUSTOM variable so they end up in the right place.

-The last thing we do in that script is overwrite the `.zshrc` file in the HOME directory with the contents of the one from our dotfiles repo.
+The last thing we do in that script is overwrite the ".zshrc" file in the HOME directory with the contents of the one from our dotfiles repo.
 Remember, when when Codespaces detects a script file in your dotfiles repo, it copies the whole thing to "/workspaces/.codespaces/.persistedshare/dotfiles".
 So it's on YOU to copy those dotfiles to the right place with your script file.

 ### Step 5.
 Mark the install script as executable with git

 Now you need to tell *git* that this file is executable.
 I figured this out just last week after getting "file is not executable" over and over and Googling my fingers off.
-You need to *add* the "install.sh" as executable.
+You need to *git add* the "install.sh" as executable.
 If you've already added it, remove it with `git rm --cached install.sh`.

 ```
 git add install.sh --chmod=+x